-- if a dialled number is unavailable, attempt to initiate an emergency call in the CS domain (e.g. as described by TS12 in TS 22.003 [22] for systems based on TS 24.008 [13]); or - follow the procedure in clause 7.1.1. - If prior attempting the call in the CS domain the UE receives a list of local emergency numbers and recognizes the dialled number as an emergency number, the UE shall attempt an emergency call set up indicating the appropriate emergency call type. - Alternatively, the P-CSCF in the visited PLMN or the P-CSCF in the home PLMN for a non-roaming UE may allow the session initiation request to continue by inserting the explicit emergency indication in the session request and forward that request to an Emergency CSCF in the same network.
-The P-CSCF shall inform the UE that the session has been marked as an emergency session so the UE can treat the session as an emergency session establishment.
+- for systems based on TS 24.008 [13], if the CS domain is selected and a dialled number is available, attempt a normal call (i.e. TS 11, see TS 22.003 [26]) using the dialled number if: - an emergency service information is included by the P-CSCF with either a country specific emergency subservice type (see TS 24.229 [19]) or a emergency subservice type (see TS 24.229 [19]) that does not map into an emergency service category for the CS domain; or - no emergency service information is included by the P-CSCF; - for systems based on TS 24.008 [13], if the CS domain is selected, attempt an emergency call (i.e. TS 12, see TS 22.003 [26]) if: - a dialled number is not available; or - an emergency service information is included by the P-CSCF with no emergency subservice type or a emergency subservice type (see TS 24.229 [19]) that maps into an emergency service category for the CS domain: - if the CS domain is selected and for CS systems that do not support emergency call handling procedures (e.g. as described by TS12 in TS 22.003 [26] for systems based on TS 24.008 [13] or in systems providing access to IM CN subsystem using a cdma2000 network, for example) a normal call is made; - If prior attempting the call in the CS domain the UE receives a list of local emergency numbers, the UE may verify if and recognizes the dialled number is an emergency number and if verified, the UE shall attempt an emergency call set up indicating the appropriate emergency call type. - Alternatively, the P-CSCF in the visited PLMN or the P-CSCF in the home PLMN for a non-roaming UE may allow the session initiation request to continue by inserting the explicit emergency indication in the session request.
+The P-CSCF in the visited PLMN forwards that request to an Emergency CSCF in the same network.
+The P-CSCF in the home PLMN for a non-roaming UE may forward that request to a Serving CSCF or to an Emergency CSCF in the same network, based on local regulation or operator policy.
+The E-CSCF shall inform the UE that the session has been marked as an emergency session so the UE can treat the session as an emergency session establishment.